 This paper provides the most comprehensive literature review to-date of quantitative findings investigating instructional leadership from the same nationally generalizable data set.
 This paper provides evidence that leadership for learning is the conceptual evolution of 25 years of diverse instructional leadership research.

-Boyce, J. and Bowers, A. (2018), "Toward an evolving conceptualization of instructional leadership as leadership for learning", Journal of Educational Administration, Vol. 56 No. 2. https://doi.org/10.1108/JEA-06-2016-0064
+Boyce, J. and Bowers, A.J.
+(2018), "Toward an evolving conceptualization of instructional leadership as leadership for learning: Meta-narrative review of 109 quantitative studies across 25 years", Journal of Educational Administration, Vol. 56 No. 2. https://doi.org/10.1108/JEA-06-2016-0064

 Emerald Publishing Limited